 In the end, the star rating (3.5 out of 5) is a reflection of what it’s like to use the app right now.
 Disney+ has hundreds of archival shows and movies.
-Same with Netflix and Amazon Prime.
+Same with Philo TV, Netflix, and Amazon Prime.
 We might have ranked Apple TV+ even lower if it wasn’t free or priced so low (about $2 cheaper than Disney+ for example).
 In the end, it’s the potential for new shows that makes us interested.
 (We’ll revisit this review once those are released.)

 What do you think?

 Do you have Apple TV+?
 What’s your experience with it been?
 Or do you like a different streaming service better?
 Drop us a comment below!